What sets the IWC China apart from other competitions?

 The IWC China Trade tasting is a free pour event.
 We will open all wines for visitors to sample themselves.

-Premium tables is available for producers to present their wines in person.
+Premium tables is available for producers to present their wines in person, there will be a charge for premium tables.